qgis/QGIS-Documentation/source/working/working_with_vector.rst

 In the \tab{Style} tab you can choose one of the four renderers: single symbol, categorized, graduated and rule-based.
 Depending on the chosen renderer, the symbology tab provides different settings and options, that will be described in the following sections.
 The new generation symbology dialog also provides a \button{Style Manager} button which gives access to the Style Manager
 (see section \ref{subsec:stylemanager}).
 The Style Manager allows you to edit and remove existing symbols and add new ones.

+.. _tip_change_multiple_symbols:

-\begin{Tip}\caption{\textsc{Select and change multiple symbols}}:index:`vector layers!symbology`
+.. tip:: **Select and change multiple symbols**

    The New Generation Symbology allows to select multiple symbols and right click to change color, transparency, size, or outline width of selected entries.
-\end{Tip}

 Single Symbol Renderer
 ----------------------